Albert-Gao/veasy/README.md

 [![Build Status](https://travis-ci.org/Albert-Gao/veasy.svg?branch=master)](https://travis-ci.org/Albert-Gao/veasy)

-An easy to use yet comprehensive react form validation library which make your components tree clean.
+An elegant react form solution which focus on form validation and more.

 ## Why use